 In today’s hyper competitive mobile app landscape, users demand fast, frictionless mobile experiences.
 If an app doesn’t deliver, they’ll simply take their attention (and dollars) elsewhere.
 Which is where HeadSpin steps in.
-HeadSpin’s platform arms developers with relevant, specific and actionable information — allowing them to squeeze every possible ounce of performance out of their product and optimize user experience.
+HeadSpin and NimbleDroid together provide mobile app developers with the industry's most comprehensive platform for mobile app and site testing, performance management and user experience monitoring.

 In this conversation, Ilya Dreytser and I discuss: